Does Andi Dorfman Want Nick Viall Back? Inside Her Unexpected ‘Bachelor’ Visit

 A post shared by bachelorabc (@bachelorabc) on

-Viall is currently down to his final four contestants, including Venessa Grimaldi, Rachel Lindsay, Corinne Olympios and Raven Gates.
+Viall is currently down to his final four contestants, including Venessa Grimaldi, Rachel Lindsay, Corinne Olympios, and Raven Gates.
 Apart from an awkward moment with Grimaldi’s parents, Viall made good impressions on all the women’s families, leaving fans guessing who will be his final two.

 The Bachelor airs Monday nights on ABC.